Craft Beer Tour Manchester

 Whether you consider yourself a beer connoisseur or just love having a pint with your friends, Craft Beer Tour Manchester will have your typical stout drinker finding an IPA they love, and your friend who prefers ‘fruity drinks’ becoming obsessed with a dark porter.
 The tours happen every Saturday and start at 1:30pm at a chosen venue in the Northern Quarter.
 They last around 3 hours but who’s to stop you from carrying on the party afterwards?

 A large emphasis is put on the local nature of each beer and brewer.
 Expect to visit a range of places from crowdfunded breweries that have recently taken off, to age old establishments.
 What you can be certain of in each destination is a common passion for the craft and creativity involved in brewing beer.
-And as you drink your way through the city you can put your conscience at ease, as 50p of your fee for the tour goes towards Big Change Manchester, a charity whose aim is to eradicate homelessness in the city.
+As you drink your way through the city, you can put your conscience at ease, as 50p of your fee for the tour goes towards Big Change Manchester, a charity whose aim is to eradicate homelessness in the city.

 Whether you are a dedicated stout drinker or prefer a tropical pale, be prepared to have your tastes challenged and broadened; walking into your local and ordering ‘the usual’ will be a thing of the past.
 Click to check the website for times, dates and availability.